An0n1mity/RRGPy/README.md

 # RRGPy :bar_chart:

-This script generates a scatter plot of the JdK RS Ratio vs JdK RS Momentum for a set of tickers and displays their current status based on their position in the plot.
+This script generates a scatter plot of the JdK RS Ratio vs JdK RS Momentum, known as Relative Rotational Graph, for a set of tickers and displays their current status based on their position in the plot.
 The RRG (Relative Rotation Graph) Indicator is a visual tool used in technical analysis to identify and compare the relative strength of different assets in a market.

 ![](rrgpy.png)